landelare/landelare.github.io/_posts/2022-06-23-epic-conventions.md

 a working `operator==`...) and they have started becoming STL hybrids themselves due to language features being defined in terms of `std::tuple_size`, (lower-case) `get<i>()`, etc.
-~~Since there's no BP or reflection support for these it's worth considering not using them at all.~~<br>
-_UE5.1 update: These now have FArchive support, which makes the decision less straightforward._
+On the other hand, they have FArchive support, which means the best one to choose depends on usage.

-`TFunction` has some bugs (as of 5.0.2) related to perfect forwarding and who knows where else.
-I stopped looking when my crashes got fixed by nothing but changing it to `std::function` which is an all-around better replacement.
+`TFunction` has (or had) some bugs related to perfect forwarding, and who knows where else.
+I stopped looking when my crashes got fixed by nothing but changing it to `std::function`, which is an all-around better replacement.

+`TOptional` only received BP support in 5.4, if you're sticking with 5.3 due to the licensing changes, it's pointless.

 ## const locals and parameters